Energy and Renewables Report

 Your data will be held by us in a secure environment, treated confidentially and at no point shared with any third parties.
 You may opt out of receiving further industry specific content from us by clicking unscubscribe in one of our emails.

-Intelligent Partnership has achieved accredited status for AiR from the Chartered Insurance Institute (CII) and the Insitute of Financial Planning (IFP).
+Intelligent Partnership has achieved accredited status for AiR from the Chartered Insurance Institute (CII), Personal Finance Society (PFS) and the Insitute of Financial Planning (IFP).
 Where relevant, readers of AiR can claim one CPD hour (Continuing Professional development) towards their CPD scheme for each hour spent on the reports, the CPD hours claimed should reflect the length of time studying the material.
 Achieving CPD accreditation for AiR as well as our alternative investment masterclass training, demonstrates a commitment to delivering only balanced, informative and high quality content to our partners.

 Intelligent Partnership actively welcome feedback, thoughts and comments to help shape the development of this industry report, with a particular interest on the topics readers believe could be covered in more detail in future reports.